 The XModules work with UI.Vision RPA software for Firefox, Chrome, Edge and the Copyfish Free OCR addon.
 So if you use one or more of our extensions, you need to install the XModules only once.

-We test on the following OS systems, but others should work as well.
+We test on the following operating systems, but others should work as well.
 Please report any issues in the forum.

 The XModules installers do not include the UI.Vision browser extension itself.
 You can download the UI Vision core module here: - UI.Vision for Chrome - UI.Vision for Firefox - UI.Vision for Edge License: End User License Agreement (EULA)

-Just run the setup file, it takes care of everything.
-All installations are done in your user account, so no admin rights are required.
+(1) Just run the downloaded setup file, it takes care of everything (NO admin rights required).